fwd/nano-to/readme.md

 Free, **Non-custodial** Checkout Pages for your Nano Address.

-Nano.to is a single page application publicy hosted on Github.
+Nano.to is a javascript application hosted on Github.

 Checkout is the first "Feature".
-More to come.
+More planned.

 **Any Address:**
 ```bash